This is a collection of whale drawings that appeared in the 1843 book “Whales” by Roger Hamilton.

 12. Killer Whale Drawing

-A vintage drawing of a killer whale also known as Orca.
-Despite its infamous name, wild killer whales are not considered a threat to humans and no fatal attack on humans has ever been documented.
+A vintage drawing of a killer whale, also known as an Orca.
+Despite its infamous name, wild killer whales are not considered a threat to humans, and no fatal attack on humans has ever been documented.

-Killer Whales are in fact Dolphins.
+Killer Whales are Dolphins.
 They are incredibly popular as they are the most widely distributed of all whales and dolphins, found in every single ocean.

-If you enjoyed these vintage whale drawings by Robert Hamilton then you might enjoy some of the other sea life poster collections on Pictureboxblue.
-Such as the stunning sealife artforms of Ernst Haeckel, or the fantastical fish of Louis Renard and the Great Barrier coral reef illustrations.
+Suppose you enjoyed these vintage whale drawings by Robert Hamilton.
+In that case, you might enjoy some of the other sea life poster collections on Pictureboxblue, such as the stunning sea life art forms of Ernst Haeckel, or the fantastical fish of Louis Renard and the Great Barrier coral reef illustrations.

 There is also a wonderful collection of vintage octopus illustrations.